JetBrains/teamcity-docker-server/README.md

 ```

-See our detailed instruction on Docker Hub Repository how to use the image.
+Please check our detailed instruction how to use this image on [jetbrains/teamcity-server](https://hub.docker.com/r/jetbrains/teamcity-server/) Docker Hub Repository page.